 After over 25 years of considerable joy, miracles and heartwarming successes, triumph, trials, feelings of failure, and tears – it has come time for Birch Haven Rescue & Rehabilitation Services to ramp down its active rescue services.

-As of January 1st, 2021 – BHRR will be permanently closed to the intake of further new rescue canines into our programs.
-That being said – we remain fully committed to the current dogs in our care, our fosters, and our adopted homes and appreciate that there shall continue to be special consideration exceptions.
+As of January 1st, 2021 – BHRR will be permanently closed to the intake of further new general rescue canines into our programs.
+We remain open for special requests!
+We also remain fully committed to the current dogs in our care, our fosters, and our adopted homes and appreciate that there shall continue to be special consideration exceptions.

 Our Volunteer Facebook network group shall remain active until eventual full closure as we will still have requests and questions plus share adoption successes updates etc. yet, our Rescue Facebook page shall be permanently de-activated and shut down as of January 2nd, 2021.
 All updates, fundraisers, etc. will continue to be made on our home website – www.birchhaven.org

 We shall continue to network requests that come our way and assist where we can with transport, and freely share our vast knowledge, experience, education, etc. with others.